metermaid/tumblrthegame/README.md

 ```

+Open up `http://localhost:9018/` if you want the Karma tests to run automatically.

+If you want to run protractor tasks, you'll have to use `gulp protractor`.
+Sorry for the inconvenience. :P

 Finally, open `file:///path/to/tumblrthegame/build/index.html` in your browser.

-Happy hacking!